GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Related Work

 \section{Related Work}

-Current research into processing point clouds can be split up in two categories: (\textit{i}) approaches that first transform the point cloud into a different data structure~\cite{santhakumar2022lifelong, kasaei2021mvgrasp, breyer2021volumetric}, (\textit{ii}) approaches that directly process the point cloud~\cite{qi2017pointnet, qi2017pointnet++, li2018pointcnn, shi2020point, wang2019dynamic}.
+Deep learning-based object grasping methods provide enhanced accuracy and adaptability, reduced dependency on manual engineering, and improved robustness to variability in real-world scenarios~\cite{newbury2023deep}.
+Current approaches that process point cloud data can be split up into two categories: (\textit{i}) approaches that first transform the point cloud into a different data structure~\cite{santhakumar2022lifelong, kasaei2021mvgrasp, breyer2021volumetric}, (\textit{ii}) approaches that directly process the point cloud~\cite{qi2017pointnet, qi2017pointnet++, li2018pointcnn, shi2020point, wang2019dynamic}.
 Our method falls into the second category.

-Processing the point set directly has a number of advantages, since no overhead is added by transforming the point set, and there is no chance of any information loss in the conversion.
+Processing the point set directly has several advantages, since no overhead is added by transforming the point set, and there is no chance of any information loss in the conversion.
 However, point sets are by definition unordered, which makes extracting local structures and identifying similar regions non-trivial.
 PointNet~\cite{qi2017pointnet} was one of the first architectures to effectively use point set data for training a neural network in an object recognition task.
-By design the PointNet architecture is mostly invariant to point order, which benefits point sets since extracting a natural order from these sets is non-trivial.
+By design, the PointNet architecture is mostly invariant to point order, which benefits point sets since extracting a natural order from these sets is non-trivial.
 However, this does limit the performance of PointNet as it cannot recognize local structures in point sets.
 In prior research the importance of order in data for the performance of neural networks has been illustrated~\cite{vinyals2015ordermatters}, hence order should not be fully disregarded.
 PointNet++~\cite{qi2017pointnet++} improves upon PointNet by recognizing local structures in the data.
 Our network architecture is based in part on the architecture used by~\cite{cheraghian20193dcapsule}, which makes the insight to split up the PointNet architecture into several distinct modules.

-Later research showed successful results working with point sets by transforming the point set to be processed by a convolutional neural network.
-PointCNN~\cite{li2018pointcnn} preprocesses the input data by applying a $\chi$-transform on the point set.
-DGCNN~\cite{wang2019dynamic} and Point-GNN~\cite{shi2020point} employ layer architectures that transform the point set into a graph representation and apply convolution to the resulting graph edges.